NaturalHistoryMuseum/scratchpads.org/README.md

 This is the code repository for the Scratchpads online promotional brochure site.

 The repository name was formerly scratchpads.eu which reflected the domain address of the site.
-Since leaving the EU/Brexit, this site has necessarily had to change its gTLD domain name ending from .eu to .org.
+Since the UK leaving the EU/Brexit, this UK-hosted site has necessarily had to change its gTLD domain name ending from .eu to .org.

 For consistency this repo has been updated to be inline with the https://scratchpads.org/ web address URL.